 When the dough is double in volume, transfer to a well-dusted floured surface.
 De-gas, reshape into a ball.
 Then roll into a small log.
 Pro tip - At this point, there is no need for additional flour.
 So use a light dusting of flour.

-Divide the dough into 10 to 12 depending on how big you want the burgers.
+Using a bench scraper divide the dough into 12 buns (110 grams each) or 16 buns (80 g each) depending on how big you want the burgers.
 Pro tip - For 6 oz / 150 grams size beef patties make 10 buns for 9 oz / 250 grams beef patties make only 8 buns.

 Shape each portion into a tight ball.
 To do this correctly, roll into a ball tucking all the seams under tightly.
 Then, roll the ball on an unfloured surface.
 The unfloured surface creates the tension we need in the dough Pro tip - Do not over roll these for too long or you will rupture the top smooth skin.